-Amundi Finance is subject to a regulatory and environmental framework in France and in the other countries where it operates, that is to say only Austria as of today.
-Changes to this framework are likely to have a material adverse effect on its business and results.
+Amundi Finance is subject to a regulatory and environmental framework in France and in other countries in which it operates, i.e. currently only in Austria.
+Changes to the regulatory and environmental framework could have a significant adverse effect on its business and results.

-Amundi Finance is regulated as credit institution and thus is subject to regulation by bank supervisory authorities.
-Amundi Finance did not issue any securities during 2020 during the first half of 2021.
+Amundi Finance is a credit institution governed by all applicable legislative and regulatory provisions and its statutes.
+Amundi Finance did not issue any securities during 2021 2022.

-Banking regulations are constantly evolving and regulatory reforms may reduce the interest of Amundi products for its clients that are banks or insurance companies, and modify the solvency and liquidity treatment of such products on their balance sheet.
+Banking regulations are constantly evolving and regulatory reforms may reduce the attractiveness of Amundi products for its banking and insurance clients, and change the solvency and liquidity treatment of such products on their balance sheet.
 All banking reforms that modify the regulatory rules applicable to Amundi Finance's transactions and products may have a material adverse effect on Amundi Finance's revenues, results and financial conditions.

-Also, Amundi Finance's ability to expand its business or to carry on certain existing activities may be limited by new regulatory and systemic requirements, including constraints imposed in response to a global financial crisis such as the 2008 financial crisis, by political and economic uncertainties such as those generated by the Brexit.
+Also, Amundi Finance's ability to expand its business or to carry on certain existing activities may be limited by new regulatory and systemic requirements, including constraints imposed in response to a global financial crisis, such as the 2008 financial crisis, by political and economic uncertainties such as those generated by the Brexit.

-Amundi Finance's activities and earnings can also be affected by the policies or actions from various regulatory authorities in France or in other countries where Amundi Finance operates.
-The nature and impact of such changes are not predictable and are beyond Amundi Finance's control.
-Since its creation, changes in the regulatory and environmental framework to which Amundi Finance is subject have had no adverse effect on its business or results.
+Amundi Finance's businesses and income may ean also be affected by the policies or actions of the various regulatory bodies in France or in other countries where it operates.
+The nature and impact of these measures may introduce or reinforce a number of changes in the global financial environment which may be outside of Amundi Finance's control.
+Although these new measures are intended to prevent the occurrence of a new global financial crisis, they are likely to change the environment in which Amundi Finance operates.
+Since its creation, changes to the regulatory and environmental framework to which Amundi Finance is subject have had no adverse impact on its activity or results.